 Please attach a current CV or résumé which includes the following: educational background; current activity; length and description of employment and/or training experiences; hours per week at each job or training site; names of supervisors at each facility; workshops and seminars attended; and any other professionally-related material (e.g., presentations, publications, etc.).
 You may also include any extracurricular activities or interests that you deem relevant.

-Please provide a 4-6 page personal narrative essay that thoroughly includes these items:
+Please provide a four to six page essay that includes the following topics:

 - Your academic background and career interests.

 - Previous personal, relational, and professional experiences related to your career pursuits.

 - How self-awareness and self-reflection contribute to developing your professional role.

 - How you navigate challenges and overcome obstacles.